Student Code of Conduct

 B. Complainant: A student who brings a complaint against another student under the Student Code of Conduct (the “complainant”) also has certain rights.
 These include the right to:

-- Request to meet with the designated administrative conduct officer to discuss the disciplinary process.
+- Request to meet with the designated administrative official to discuss the disciplinary process.

 - Present one’s own case, including a written account of the incident and a statement describing the effect of the alleged misconduct.